NathanH-WasTaken/1800_202530_DTC11/README.md

 ## Overview

-Health Quest is a client-side JavaScript web application that helps users discover and explore hiking trails.
-The app displays a curated list of hike trails, each with details such as name, location, difficulty, and an image.
-Users can browse the list and mark their favorite trails for easy access later.
+Health Quest is a client-side JavaScript web application that helps users grow and track there health both mentally and physically The app displays a curated list of Physical and Mental excercises each with details such as name,difficulty, and instructions .
+Users can browse the list and set there prefrences based on the level of difficulty they want to work on.

 Developed for the COMP 1800 course, this project applies User-Centred Design practices and agile project management, and demonstrates integration with Firebase backend services for storing user favorites.